 Associate an EMR computing resource

-On the Computing Resources page, configure and associate an EMR computing resource.
+On the computing resource list page, configure and associate the EMR computing resource.

 -